dlilab/lab_Logistics/wiki.md

 ## Lab server

 To connect to the lab server, we need to be either on campus or use UA VPN to connect to UA intranet.
-The ip address is 128.196.198.2.
-To get access to it, we can use Terminal (`ssh user@128.196.198.2`) or go to your browser and enter http://128.196.198.2:8787/ then login with your information.
+The ip address is 128.104.98.132.
+To get access to it, we can use Terminal (`ssh user@128.104.98.132`) or go to your browser and enter http://128.104.98.132:8787/ or http://bot211.botany.wisc.edu:8787/ then login with your information.

 We should save our projects in `/media/dli/Data`